ungoogled-software/ungoogled-chromium-windows/README.md

 ## Building

-Google only supports [Windows 7 x64 or newer](https://chromium.googlesource.com/chromium/src/+/refs/tags/89.0.4389.82/docs/windows_build_instructions.md#system-requirements).
-These instructions are tested on Windows 7 Professional x64.
+Google only supports [Windows 10 x64 or newer](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/windows_build_instructions.md#system-requirements).
+These instructions are tested on Windows 10 Pro x64.

 NOTE: The default configuration will build 64-bit binaries for maximum security (TODO: Link some explanation).
 This can be changed to 32-bit by setting `target_cpu` to `"x86"` in `flags.windows.gn`.